 Praise the behavior you value and would like to continue.
 When your child admits to have broken a DVD, praise him for owning up to his mistakes.
 “You weren’t supposed to play with the DVDs and I wish you hadn’t, but I’m glad you told me the truth.”
 You don’t approve of the misbehavior but can be glad he admitted his fault.

-Work with your kids to fix the mistake.
+Work with your child to fix the mistake

 If your child lies about a situation she can resolve, recruit her help in fixing the mistake.
 Ask her to fetch the rags and help wipe the water she spilled on the dining table.
 This will show her she can fix her mistakes without the need to lie.

 Easier said than done, right?
 But one of the main reasons kids lie is to avoid The Wrath of Mom.
 Sure, they don’t want to get in trouble, but they especially don’t want to see you upset at them.

 Do your best to keep your temper under control to encourage your kids to tell the truth.
 If the consequence to telling the truth is you getting mad, how likely will they tell the truth the next time?